 Water line work will close portions of Goss Lane and Spellman Street through early October.

-College of Science and Mathematics Groundbreaking Event
+Future College of Science and Mathematics building

 This website will provide information regarding progress on the design and construction of the building as well as the numerous plans for physically moving the college.
 The website currently includes answers to a number of Frequently Asked Questions (FAQs).
 Over time, additions to the website will include information graphics, a link to a web cam feed when construction begins, and more.
 Visitors to this website are encouraged to return periodically as further developments allow the inclusion of additional information.